-“Race and Class through the Visual Culture of Peronism”, in Shades of the Nation: Rethinking Race in Modern Argentina, ed. by Eduardo Elena and Paulina Alberto, Cambridge University Press, 2016, pp. 155-183
+“Race and Class through the Visual Culture of Peronism”, en Shades of the Nation: Rethinking Race in Modern Argentina, ed. por Eduardo Elena y Paulina Alberto, Cambridge University Press, 2016, pp. 155-183

 “A Strange Emblem for a (Not So) White Nation: La Morocha Argentina in the Latin American Racial Context, c.
 1900-2015” Journal of Social History (New York), vol. 50, no. 2, 2016